mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 # Continuous integration

-We will use TravisCI, however it is also possible to build automatic system with GitLab, Jenkins or BuildBot.
-There are separate articles on this blog describing specific CI/CD options.
+We will use TravisCI, but it is also possible to build automatic system with GitLab, Jenkins or BuildBot.
+There are (or will be) separate articles on this blog describing specific CI/CD options.

-To set TravisCI we have to place `.travis.yaml` file in the application root directory.
-It will contain instructions for TravisCI service what language we use (Python), which versions (2.7, 3.6 and nightly build), how to test application, how to create basic metrics (like test coverage, which will be further processed by [Coveralls.io](https://coveralls.io) service) and finally how to deploy it to the Heroku upon successfully finishing all steps (for detail description of Heroku deployment, see [here](#heroku)). `.travis.yml` file will look similar to this:
+To set TravisCI we have to place `.travis.yml` file in the application root directory.
+It will contain instructions for TravisCI service what language we use (Python), which versions (2.7, 3.6 and nightly build), how to test application, how to create basic metrics (like test coverage, which will be further processed by [Coveralls.io](https://coveralls.io) service) and finally how to deploy it to the Heroku upon successfully finishing all steps (for detail description of Heroku deployment, see [here](#heroku)). ".travis.yml" file will look similar to this:

 {% highlight yml %}
 # .travis.yml